card gamer logo

 As the very first Ace Spec Stadium card, Neutralization Zone has the potential to shake up the meta quite a bit, and it’s likely that players will need to ensure they have some kind of Stadium removal plan, or at least add a few Stadium cards of their own into their decks in order to be able to counter Neutralization Zone.

 So, as the first, and so far only (in English at least) Ace Spec Stadium card, what does Neutralization Zone actually do?
-Well, when in play, Neutralization Zone ensures that any player’s Pokemon, as long as they don’t have a Rule Box (for the record, Pokemon ex or V do have Rule Boxes), cannot be damaged by attacks from their opponent’s Pokemon ex and Pokemon V. There’s also an extra rule on Neutralization Zone; once discarded from play, you’re forbidden from using other card effects or abilities to put it back into your hand or have it shuffled into your deck.
+Well, when in play, Neutralization Zone ensures that any player’s Pokémon, as long as they don’t have a Rule Box (for the record, Pokémon ex or V do have Rule Boxes), cannot be damaged by attacks from their opponent’s Pokémon ex and Pokémon V. There’s also an extra rule on Neutralization Zone; once discarded from play, you’re forbidden from using other card effects or abilities to put it back into your hand or have it shuffled into your deck.
 Once it’s discarded, it’s gone.

 It’s always a big risk to hinge a strategy on Stadium cards, as there are many ways for them to be removed from play; given that you may only have one Neutralization Zone in your deck and this prevents you from using any other Ace Spec cards, it definitely remains to be seen how effective it is in general.
-However, being able to essentially block damage altogether, from what tend to be the most powerful Pokemon in the game, is a very intriguing twist, and basically elevates the use of single-prize, standard Pokemon cards.
+However, being able to essentially block damage altogether, from what tend to be the most powerful Pokémon in the game, is a very intriguing twist, and basically elevates the use of single-prize, standard Pokémon cards.

 Poké Vital A (062/064)